yanganto/The-Guys/content/products.en.md

 _“We make the wort, but yeast makes the beer.”_

-It’s not to downplay the brewer’s craft, but to recognize the vital role yeast plays in fermentation.
-This humble microorganism can be the difference between a smooth, consistent brew—or a flawed one.
-Humanity has lived alongside yeast for thousands of years.
-It gave our bread its rise, and it shaped the flavors of wine, beer, spirits, and countless other fermented drinks.
-Since the Industrial Revolution, we’ve been uncovering its secrets, harnessing its abilities, and even today we’re still learning just how much this tiny fungus can do for us.
+it’s just a reminder that yeast is really the one calling the shots during fermentation.
+Quality in the glass?
+Yeah, that’s up to those tiny fungi.
+Humanity’s been riding on yeast’s shoulders for thousands of years: fluffy bread, fine wine, crisp lagers, bold spirits… all of it, thanks to yeast quietly doing its job.
+We’ve been trying to figure it out since the Industrial Revolution, and guess what?
+We’re still just scratching the surface of what it can do.

 <div class="gallery">
       <a href="/img/IMG_1884.jpg" data-ngthumb="/img/IMG_1884.jpg"></a>